 |1 (default)||Saturday, Sunday|

-The NETWORKDAYS.INTL function can also accept a "mask" to specify weekends for the weekend argument.
-The mask is provided as a string of 7 characters which must be either 1 or zero.
+The second way to configure weekends is to provide a text string composed of 1s and 0s.
+This text is provided as a string of 7 characters which must be either 1 or 0.
 In this scheme, the number 1 means weekend and 0 means workday.
 Each character represents a different day of the week, starting with the first character as Monday.
 Below are some examples:

 - If start_date is greater than end_date, the function returns a negative value.